bithive/esi-ruby/docs/ContractsApi.md

 # **get_corporations_corporation_id_contracts**
 > Array&lt;GetCorporationsCorporationIdContracts200Ok&gt; get_corporations_corporation_id_contracts(corporation_id, opts)

-Get coporation contracts
+Get corporation contracts

-Returns contracts available to a coporation, only if the corporation is issuer, acceptor or assignee.
+Returns contracts available to a corporation, only if the corporation is issuer, acceptor or assignee.
 Only returns contracts no older than 30 days, or if the status is \"in_progress\".  --- Alternate route: `/dev/corporations/{corporation_id}/contracts/`  Alternate route: `/legacy/corporations/{corporation_id}/contracts/`  Alternate route: `/v1/corporations/{corporation_id}/contracts/`  --- This route is cached for up to 300 seconds

 ### Example
 ```ruby